Data Depositor Guide

 6. Address any questions or concerns about your dataset received from ORNL curators

 a.
-DOIs that are created using the OLCF Constellation Portal are reviewed prior to publication by a member of the Constellation Data Curation team.
+Datasets that are submitted using the OLCF Constellation Portal are reviewed prior to publication by a member of the Constellation Data Curation team.
 Curators make sure data does not contain PII, check metadata and documentation for completion, and make suggestions to improve data discoverability and reuse.
 You will be contacted if the curator has any concerns or is requesting changes to the dataset.

 ii.
-Submitted for approval (dataset has been submitted for review and approval)
+My datasets under review (dataset has been submitted for curator review and approval)

 iii.
-Approved (dataset has been approved and is being moved to the data repository)
+My approved datasets (dataset has been approved and is being moved to the data repository)

 7. Receive notification that your dataset has been published